grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 yay my presentation went well -- pseudo-live-demo lol

 it'll just be a week and a half of pilates, restaurants and shopping lol, ill be in the city at least a couple of times, ill work on my apps -- prolly finish them hopefully

+hmm it gets warmer today in the afternoon